Do you want to watch TV for free? You can get local channels without paying a monthly fee when you buy a digital TV antenna.

 Another way to find out if an antenna might work for you is by asking your neighbors.
 This tactic may seem old-fashioned, but the signals picked up by an antenna vary a lot depending on location.
 Your neighbors might have already gone through trial and error to find a TV antenna they love.

-Reading reviews may also be a good way to choose an antenna, but make sure you know how to spot fake reviews before you buy!
+Reading reviews online may also be a good way to choose an antenna.

 4. How Much Do Digital Antennas Cost?